2.9. Understanding Cluster Rebuilding¶

 For a cluster to be able to rebuild itself, it must have at least:

-- enough free space to accomodate as much data as any one node can store.
+- Enough free space to accommodate as much data as any one node can store

 The second prerequisite can be explained on the following example.
 In a cluster that has ten 10 TB nodes, at least 1 TB on each node should be kept free, so if a node fails, its 9 TB of data can be rebuilt on the remaining nine nodes.
 If, however, a cluster has ten 10 TB nodes and one 20 TB node, each smaller node should have at least 2 TB free in case the largest node fails (while the largest node should have 1 TB free).